|On this page|

 The embedded geometry may consist of tetrahedrons and polygons or a mix of these two.
 If you want internal fracture surfaces, the embedded geometry must have tetrahedrons or polygons near the regions where the simulated geometry fractures.

 fracturepartprimitive attribute exists on the simulation tets, an attribute with the same name may be added on the embedded geometry as well to control how the embedded geometry fractures.

 The finite element solver is based on a physical model, which includes stresses based on strain and volume preservation.
-The solver works primarily by solving systems of forces and partial derivatives of forces.
-The main advantages of the finite element approach are the realism of the physically-based simulation and the predictability of the material behavior for varying mesh resolutions and substep sizes.
-You would primarily want to use this for detailed, physically accurate objects.
+The solver works by performing a global solve of the entire nonlinear system.
+The user does not have to adjust the number of passes that the solver uses internally.
+The advantages of the finite element approach include the superior realism of the simulated results, a reduced need to iterate settings, and a strong consistency for varying mesh resolutions and substepping rates.